Anaswar-ash/Supermarket-Sales-Analysis-2025-Q4/README.md

-# Supermarket-Sales-Analysis-2025-Q4
-Supermarket Sales Analysis with Kaggle dataset
-Author: Ash.
-Supermarket Sales Analysis Project
+End-to-End Supermarket Sales Analysis
 1. Project Overview
-This project conducts a comprehensive analysis of a supermarket's sales data to uncover trends, identify top-performing product categories, and provide actionable insights for business growth.
-The primary goal is to answer key business questions such as:

-Which product lines generate the most revenue?

-What are the sales trends over time?

-How do different customer segments or store branches perform?

-This analysis helps management make data-driven decisions regarding inventory, marketing strategies, and resource allocation.

-2. How to Run
-Step 2.1: Prerequisites
-Python 3.7+

-A Kaggle Account

-Install the required Python libraries using pip:

-pip install pandas matplotlib seaborn kagglehub

-Step 2.2: IMPORTANT - Kaggle Authentication
-Before running the script, you must authenticate your machine with your Kaggle account.

-Log in to Kaggle: Go to www.kaggle.com.

-Go to Your Account Settings: Click on your profile picture in the top-right corner and select "Account".

-Create New API Token: Scroll down to the "API" section and click the "Create New API Token" button.
-This will download a file named kaggle.json.

-Place the Token:

-Windows: Move the kaggle.json file to C:\Users\<Your-Username>\.kaggle\.
-You may need to create the .kaggle folder if it doesn't exist.

-Mac/Linux: Move the file to ~/.kaggle/.

-The script will not work without this file in the correct location.

-Step 2.3: Execution
-Once you have installed the libraries and configured your Kaggle token, run the analysis from your terminal:
+This project provides a comprehensive analysis of the "Supermarket Sales" dataset sourced from Kaggle.
+The primary goal is to transform raw transactional data into actionable business insights that can guide strategic decisions for revenue growth.
+From a data analyst's perspective, this project demonstrates the complete workflow: from secure data acquisition and cleaning to exploratory analysis, visualization, and final recommendations.

+The analysis answers critical business questions, such as:

+What are the top-performing product categories by revenue and sales volume?

+What are the daily sales trends over time?

+How do different product lines compare in terms of average price and total revenue?

+2. Dataset Information
+This project uses the Supermarket Sales Dataset, which captures detailed transaction records from a supermarket chain in Myanmar across three cities: Yangon, Naypyitaw, and Mandalay.
+It provides a comprehensive view of sales activities, customer demographics, and payment methods from January to March 2019.

+Source: Kaggle Dataset Link

+Format: CSV

+Number of Records: 1000

+Number of Columns: 17

+Column Descriptions
+Invoice ID: A unique identifier for each transaction.

+Branch & City: Location of the supermarket.

+Customer Type: 'Member' or 'Normal' customer.

+Gender: Gender of the customer.

+Product Line: The category of the product sold.

+Unit Price & Quantity: Price per unit and number of items purchased.

+Total: Total transaction amount including a 5% tax.

+Date & Time: Date and time of the transaction.

+Payment: Payment method used (Cash, Ewallet, Credit card).

+cogs: Cost of goods sold.

+gross income: Profit from each transaction.

+Rating: Customer satisfaction rating (out of 10).

+3. Technologies & Libraries Used
+Python 3.x

+Pandas: For data manipulation and analysis.

+Matplotlib & Seaborn: For data visualization.

+mlcroissant: For programmatically loading the dataset metadata.

+KaggleHub: For authenticating with and downloading data from Kaggle.

+4. Setup and Installation
+Follow these steps to set up the project environment on your local machine.

+Step 4.1: Prerequisites
+Ensure you have Python 3.8 or newer installed.

+You will need a Kaggle account and an API token.

+Step 4.2: Clone the Repository git clone <your-repository-url>
+cd <your-repository-directory>

+Step 4.3: Set Up Kaggle API Authentication
+For the script to download the dataset, you need to authenticate with Kaggle.
+The most reliable method is to use a kaggle.json API token file.

+Go to your Kaggle account settings page (https://www.kaggle.com/<your-username>/account).

+Click on "Create New API Token".
+This will download a kaggle.json file.

+Place this file in the correct directory:

+Windows: C:\Users\<Your-Username>\.kaggle\

+macOS / Linux: ~/.kaggle/

+The script will automatically detect this file and use it for authentication.

+Step 4.4: Install Dependencies
+Install all the required Python libraries using the requirements.txt file.

+pip install -r requirements.txt

+5. How to Run the Analysis
+Once the setup is complete, you can run the analysis by executing the main Python script from your terminal:

 python Supermarket_Analysis.py

-The script will now download the data automatically, print the analysis results, save two new CSV files, and display two charts.
+The script will run from start to finish, printing the analysis steps to the console and generating output files in the project directory.

+6. Output Files
+The script will generate four new files in your project folder:

+important_sales.csv: A simplified CSV containing only the most essential columns (Invoice_ID, Date, Product_line, Total).

+large_quantity_sales.csv: A filtered CSV containing only transactions where 5 or more items were purchased.

+revenue_by_product_line.png: A bar chart visualizing the total revenue generated by each product line.

+daily_revenue_over_time.png: A line chart showing the trend of total revenue on a daily basis.

-3. Summary of Findings
+7. Summary of Findings
+The analysis reveals several key business insights:

-Top Revenue Categories: The "Food and beverages" and "Sports and travel" product lines are the highest contributors to total revenue.
+Top Categories: 'Food and beverages' and 'Sports and travel' are the highest revenue-generating categories.
+These should be a primary focus for marketing efforts and inventory management.

-Sales Volume vs. Revenue: "Electronic accessories" sell in high quantities but generate lower total revenue, suggesting a lower average price per item.
+Volume vs. Revenue: While 'Electronic accessories' sell in high quantities, their overall contribution to revenue is lower.
+This suggests a potential strategy to upsell or bundle higher-margin products in this category.

-Sales Trend: There is a noticeable fluctuation in daily revenue, with peaks and troughs that could correspond to specific days of the week or promotional events.
+Sales Fluctuations: Daily revenue data shows significant peaks and troughs.
+Further analysis could correlate these fluctuations with specific days of the week, holidays, or marketing promotions to optimize staffing and campaigns.

-4. Dataset Details
-Source Handle: faresashraf1001/supermarket-sales

-Columns: 17 (Invoice ID, Branch, City, Customer Type, etc.)